 There is a relatively low account minimum of $500 for all CDs.
 That makes Santander CDs a viable savings option for more people.
 Interest only compounds monthly but you still earn a considerable amount because of the competitive interest rates.
-You also have some flexibility with your earnings because you can also tranfer interest payments to another Santander account.
-Though the Santander CDs are attractive with high interest rates and low minimums, you'll still need to be sure to talk with your local Santander branch to learn the current rates in your location.
+You also have some flexibility with your earnings because you can also transfer interest payments to another Santander account.
+Though the Santander CDs are attractive with high-interest rates and low minimums, you'll still need to be sure to talk with your local Santander branch to learn the current rates in your location.

 Below we go over all the factors you should consider if you're looking into a Santander CD account.